AliabbasMerchant/py-bitswap/README.md

 ### Pull requests

 Pull requests are welcome.
-Before submitting a new pull request, please make sure that your code passes the unit tests:
+Before submitting a new pull request, please make sure that your code passes the unit tests and the codestyle tests:

     $ tox
+    $ tox -e codestyle

 Please make sure to include new unit tests for new features or changes in behavior.